msrasys/nnscaler/README.md

 ### Prerequisite

-Install the following packages before the installation of cube:
+Install the following packages before the installation of nnScaler:

     Python >= 3.8, < 3.11 (3.10 is recommanded)

     PyTorch >= 2.0, < 2.4 (2.2.0 is recommanded)

-### (Option 1) Install nnScaler from source
+### Install nnScaler from source
 Execute below commands in nnScaler directory:

     pip install -r requirements.txt